 Susan introduced Lou to the family food traditions of her Italian ancestors which included her Nonna baking in a brick forno.
 Unsurprisingly, Lou took on the art of bread baking in the 1990s the way he tackled winemaking in the 70s.
 Beginning with yeasted loaves, he soon moved on to the fermentation challenge of sourdough, fueled by inspiration from contemporary artisans and authors.
 A simple adobe oven in the winery gardens led eventually to a meeting with the legendary Alan Scott, who built an authentic old-world wood-fired brick oven on the premises.

 An impromptu visit in the late 1980s to a wine and oil exhibition in Modena, Italy, jumpstarted an olive oil project that has since become an important feature of the farm.
 In his suitcase Lou brought back a handful of nursery trees that started it all: Leccino, Pendolino, Casaliva and Grignano.
-Today our scattered orchards include 1500 trees and 10 different varieties, all farmed organically and biodynamically.
+Today our scattered orchards include 1500 trees and 10 different varieties, all farmed organically.
 We produce an Extra Virgin Olive Oil; gastronomic pundits liken it to a spicy, fruity Tuscan olive oil.
 We celebrate it as a natural complement to the other foods we grow here on the farm, and as the perfect dipper for our freshly baked breads.
-It is for sale in our Tasting Room and occasionally finds its way onto local restaurant menus.

 Following the example of the Cavallo family whose home we gained as our own in the early 70s, we raised backyard hens when our girls were young.
 But it wasn’t until we began the commitment to organic management in the early 2000s that we made the shift to species diversity.
-With the presence of sheep, chickens and occasionally pigs, our land has taken on the glow of life that these creatures bring to it.
+With the presence of sheep and chickens our land has taken on the glow of life that these creatures bring to it.
 Our livestock nurture our soil, provide us with sustenance and help us to further understand the vital importance of a holistically unified farm.
 And of course it gives us an additional crop!
-You will find pastured eggs in our farm store along with ground lamb and sausage when available, and when you visit Healdsburg you will no doubt find our lamb on local menus.
+You will find pastured eggs in our farm store along with ground lamb and sausage when available.

 Our community is multi-faceted.
 It includes fellow farmers with whom we exchange challenges and techniques, successes and failures.
 Locals who share a common township bond.
 Food enthusiasts who never miss the local farmer’s market, who come to trade stories as much as to buy strawberries.
 City folk longing for a time-tested connection with the land.
 And of course the local chefs, artistic wizards of taste who conjure up dreams from our fruits and vegetables.
 We reach out to all of these as collaborators, supporters and partners.